Koverse/documentation/docs/source/automationguide.rst

 7. Waits for the Import Flow to finish.
 8. Creates a SQL Transform that simply copies records from one data set to another.
 9. Creates a Data Set for the Transform to write records to.
-10. Executes the Transform and waits for it to finish
+10. Executes the Transform and waits for it to finish.
-11. Delete the Transform, Source, and Data Sets.
+11. Deletes the Transform, Source, and Data Sets.

 Helper Methods